NicolaTommasini/NicolaTommasini/README.md

 <h1 align="left">Hi :telescope:</h1>
 <h3 align="left">I'm Nicola, mathematical engineer with multiple passions from physics to finance.
-I try to connect the world of mathematics with computer science </h3>
+I'm trying to connect the world of mathematics with computer science </h3>

 - 👨‍💻 All of my projects are available at: [TBD](TBD)